Make a Matzoh Puzzle

 What You Do:

 - For very young children, or Passover purists who only want to use plain Matzoh, start with a plain piece of matzoh.
 Help your child to break the matzoh into "puzzle pieces."
 These should be fairly large in size.
-Try starting with as few as four, and gradually building to higher numbers.
+Try starting with as few as four, and gradually add pieces.

 - Ask your child to count how many puzzle pieces (pieces of matzoh) there are.